Rules and Policies

 The public spaces must be kept clean, in the festival residence as well as in the Palais de Glace and Tango Kitchen building.
 Participants may not remove or rearrange the furniture and any other festival properties.
 (View Festival Handbook)

 All STMF participants are expected to show courtesy and respect for festival faculty, staff, and fellow students at all times.
 As guests on the STMF, all festival participants are expected to treat campus property and university employees with respect, and to observe all STMF policies.

 Friends and family are welcome to attend any of the Festival's public events including performances and master classes.
-Persons other than STMF participants are not allowed in any area of the Residence hall, unless one of the Director has given permission.
+Persons other than STMF participants are not allowed in any area of the Residence hall, unless the Director has given permission.
 The visitors are not allowed to stay overnight in the Residence hall.

 Violations of Festival Policies